CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "health_amount"
 "health_min"
-"health_max"        - Defaults to "health_min"
+"health_max"        - If 0 value will be exactly "health_min"
 "health_min_val"    - Defaults to 0, which means uncapped
 "health_max_val"    - Defaults to 0, which means uncapped
 "health_chance"